Managing PostgreSQL users

 -

-You can grant user privileges via Terraform only in a cluster with public hosts.
+You can only grant user privileges via Terraform in a cluster with publicly accessible hosts.

 Note

 Terraform Provider for PostgreSQL is not part of Managed Service for PostgreSQL.
-It is not covered by Yandex Cloud support and its usage is not governed by the Yandex Managed Service for PostgreSQL Terms of Use
+Therefore, it is not maintained by Yandex Cloud support and development teams and its use falls outside the scope of the Yandex Managed Service for PostgreSQL Terms of Use

-For more information about granting privileges, see Granting a privilege to a user.
+To learn more about granting privileges, see Granting a privilege to a user.

-Let's say you have a cluster named mypg with user1 as the owner.
-To add a new user (user2) to this cluster with read-only access to db1 tables with the public schema:
+Suppose you have a cluster named mypg with a user named user1 as its owner.
+To add a new cluster account user2 with read-only access to the tables in the public schema of the db1 database, do the following:

 -